 - Processing of personal data

-- Strengthening of the Bank’s cyber resilience and sound data ethics through information security
+- Strengthening of the Bank’s cyber resilience and sound data ethics by means of information security

 - Insight into and knowledge of ESG and sustainability efforts

-In addition to mandatory training courses supporting a decent bank, more specialised courses are also completed.
+In addition to mandatory training courses supporting a decent bank, more specialised courses are also held.